RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 #### Under the hood
 * Drop support for Python 2.6 and 3.2.
+* Drop official support for PySide.
+Support for it will have to come from the community.
 * Support PyQt5.
 * Move our settings directory to `~/.spyder{-py3}`.
 Previous location was `~/.spyder2{-py3}`
 * Use the new (pythonic) style for signals and slots.